6 Property settlement red flags you should avoid

 Consider this: financial assets go beyond the cash in your bank accounts.
-It’s likely you both have superannuation interests, which means potentially looking into superannuation splitting laws.
+Both parties likely have superannuation interests.
+Superannuation splitting laws may be relevant.
 If you have set up a self-managed super fund, disentangling your respective interests becomes even more complicated.

 Are you able to determine what will become of the family home?
-You may think that if only one spouse’s name is on the title, it therefore belongs to them.
-But, this couldn’t be further from the truth.
-In reality, neither party can be forced to leave the home without a court order.
+You may think that if only one spouse’s name is on the title, it belongs to them.
+But this couldn’t be further from the truth.
+Neither party can be forced to leave the marital home without a court order.

-If you want to make sure your rights and interests are protected, you should always seek legal advice before a financial agreement is reached.
-We should point out seeking legal advice doesn’t always have to expensive legal fees.
-In fact this can be far from the truth.
-We understand in some cases this might not be the case.
+To ensure your rights and interests are protected, you should always seek legal advice before a financial agreement is reached.
+We should point out that seeking legal advice doesn’t always mean expensive legal fees.
+In fact, this can be far from the truth.

 2. Not knowing the value of the asset pool

-If you are going to come to an agreement that is fair and reasonable for the both of you, you need to have a good understanding of the value of the property pool you’re dealing with.
-That doesn’t just include adding together all the property you both have ownership of.
+To come to a fair and reasonable agreement for both of you, you need to understand the value of the property pool you’re dealing with.
+That doesn’t just include adding all the property you both own.
 You also need to evaluate the debts and liabilities associated with the relationship to find the net asset pool.

 Intangible assets also need to be considered.
 For example, if you own a business, does it have significant goodwill, and how will it be calculated?
-In this day and age, newly conceived asset types like cryptocurrencies must also be accounted for, and calculating their value can be extremely difficult due to their wildly fluctuating nature.
+In this day and age, newly conceived asset types like cryptocurrencies must also be accounted for and calculating their wildly fluctuating value can be extremely difficult.

-If you don’t have a good grasp on the value of the marital pool of assets, it is very difficult, if not impossible, to have any reasonable expectation that you can recover your fair share.
-Getting independent legal advice from a a lawyer experienced in family law, and a good accountant, can make this much easier.
+When you don’t grasp the marital asset pool’s value, it is difficult, if not impossible, to reasonably expect to recover your fair share.
+Getting independent legal advice from a lawyer experienced in family law and a good accountant can make this much more manageable.

 3. Not understanding what assets are included